cagov/unemployment/README.md

-# Benefits Screener
+# Unemployment Guide

-This repository contains the screener for Californians to determine what benefits they may be eligible for.
+This repository contains an Unemployment Guide for Californians to determine what benefits they may be eligible for.

 We are developing the repository using Node v.12.16.2 and [React Bootstrap](https://react-bootstrap.github.io/).